datagrok-ai/public/help/develop/advanced/debugging.md

 deploy it to the selected Datagrok instance, and run the browser in a IDE-debugging mode.

 Below we explain how this debugging works under the hood.
-As of today, you'd also need to repeat these steps for VS Code on Linux and MacOS, as we don't support automatically created configurations for them yet.
+As of today, you'd also need to repeat these steps for VS Code on Linux and macOS, as we don't support automatically created configurations for them yet.

 The first file, `launch.json`, has contents similar to the below: